I3N0dWZm/I3N0dWZm.github.io/HTB/HTB_M0rsarchive_Challenge.md

 it will remove exisiting zip files, so it doesnt fill up the hard-drive.

-TODO - The compare scrpt is not efficient - but does the job - the lookup libary should really be stored in memory only once.
+TODO - The comparer function is not efficient - but does the job - the lookup libary should really be stored in memory only once.

 ### password_cracker.py
 ```python